 Veggies are at the heart of the Whole30 diet.
 Now's the time to make sure you're all brushed up on the basic techniques.

 - How To Cook Green Beans

 - How Too Bake a Potato in the Oven

-- How To Make Soup from Almost Any Vegetable (use olive oil or ghee when sautéing the veggies and go for coconut milk if you want to make your soup creamy)
+- How To Make Soup from Almost Any Vegetable (use olive oil, avocado oil, or ghee when sautéing the veggies and go for coconut milk if you want to make your soup creamy)